poowf/invoiceneko/readme.md

 An open-source invoicing system built on a modern backend and developed for anyone who needs to generate out an invoice and manage clients

+# Documentation
+Documentation can be found at https://invoiceneko.com/docs/

 ## Security
 If you discover a security vulnerability within this application, please send an e-mail to Zane J. Chua at zane@poowf.com.
 All security vulnerabilities will be addressed promptly.